-Bwindi Impenetrable National Park is the most visited park in Uganda.
-BINP was gazette as in 1991 and declared a UNESCO Natural world Heritage site in 1994.
 There are four locations for Gorilla trekking in BINP these are Buhoma, Nkuringo, Ruhija and Rushaga.
-The 4 locations have a total of about 18 families as of December 2018 and the number keeps on increasing per annum.
+The 4 locations have a total of about 24 families as of December 2025.

 If you are planning to go on a gorilla safari to Bwindi Impenetrable National Park or your next visit, make sure you get the most out of your trip here!
 Learn about how you can get to Bwindi Forest for a safari from either Uganda or Rwanda.

-1. By Road: You can reach Bwindi Impenetrable National Park from Queen Elizabeth National Park (the second largest park in Uganda) to the north (2-3 hours), from Kabale to the south (1-2 hours), or from Kampala via Mbarara (6-8 hours).
 The roads meet at Butogota, 17km from the Buhoma entrance gate.
 It’s wise to use A 4WD vehicle during the rainy season.
 If you want to use public transport, a daily bus service leaves Kampala to Butogota via Rukungiri and Kihiihi.
 A matatu (public minibus), hire car or boda-boda (motorcycle taxi) can be taken from Butogota to the park entrance gate at Buhoma.

 Travel to Bwindi Impenetrable Forest from Kampala

-Most travelers who visit bwindi travel on arganised tours from different various tour operators.
+Most travelers who visit bwindi travel on organised tours from different various tour operators.
 For independent travelers, you can travel by bus from Kampala to Kabale for roughly Ush 30,000 and then hire a car from about US$50 to Butogota that is 18km to Buhoma or take a pick up because most public means of transport in those regions are unpredictable.

 For self drivers please note that most routes require the use of 4×4 vehicles most especially in wet seasons and a reasonable degree of fitness as well as a sturdy pair of walking shoes for most activities in the forest.